unovue/radix-vue/docs/content/docs/guides/migration.md

 #### Codemods

 To assist with the upgrade from radix-vue to Reka UI, we have added features that utilize codemods to automatically update your code to many of the new updates and patterns.
-Run the following commands to automatically update your code for RekaUI migration:
+Run the following command to automatically update your code for RekaUI migration:

+  > **Note**: Codemod for this Change:
+  >
+  > ```bash
+  > npx codemod reka-ui-v2/migration-recipe
+  > ```

 These will run the following codemods from the radix-vue Codemod repository: